Welcome to THE POISON GARDEN website

 Though the Poison Garden website comes about because of the knowledge about poison plants I developed in order to perform my role as Poison Garden Warden at the Alnwick Garden, neither John Robertson nor this site is now in any way connected with Alnwick Garden Enterprises Ltd and/or The Alnwick Garden Trust.

-Down the right-hand side of this page, you'll find the opening paragraphs from the main pages of the site to help you to decide how you want to proceed.
+Down the right-hand side of this page, you'll find the opening paragraphs from the main areas of the site to help you to decide how you want to proceed.

 A bee feeds on monkshood